24 Jan Dyslexia friendly schools – 10 essential questions for prospective schools

 Does a teaching assistant or specialist teacher deliver intervention programs at this school?

 Ideally, intervention programs should be delivered by a specialist teacher with training in dyslexia.
 However, this isn’t always practical for most schools.
 If the program is to be delivered by a teaching assistant, ask what training the person has had.
-Many teaching assistants do great work with dyslexic kids, but ask as many questions as you need until you’re comfortable you understand their qualifications and experience.
+Many teaching assistants do great work with dyslexic kids but ask as many questions as you need until you’re comfortable you understand their qualifications and experience.
 Be aware – experience is not the same as being educated about dyslexia!
 Focus on the training the person has undertaken.

 What training does the person(s) providing additional support have?
 Could you please tell me the name of the courses they have completed?
 Again, research the programs after your meeting.

-An ideal answer will include training in:
+An ideal answer from a dyslexia friendly school will include training in:

 - Multi-sensory teaching